SomeWeekendReading/someweekendreading.github.io/quotes.md

 "The fox knows many things, but the hedgehog knows one great thing." &mdash; [Archilochus](https://en.wikipedia.org/wiki/Archilochus), [The Hedgehog and the fox](https://en.wikipedia.org/wiki/The_hedgehog_and_the_fox)

 "There are two novels that can change a bookish fourteen-year old’s life: The _Lord of the Rings_ and _Atlas Shrugged_.
 One is a childish fantasy that often engenders a lifelong obsession with its unbelievable heroes, leading to an emotionally stunted, socially crippled adulthood, unable to deal with the real world.
-The other, of course, involves orcs." &mdash; [John Rogers](https://en.wikipedia.org/wiki/John_Rogers_(writer)), [Kung Fu Monkey, 2009-Mar-19](http://kfmonkey.blogspot.com/2009/03/ephemera-2009-7.html).
+The other, of course, involves orcs." &mdash; [John Rogers](https://en.wikipedia.org/wiki/John_Rogers_(writer)), [_Kung Fu Monkey_, 2009-Mar-19](http://kfmonkey.blogspot.com/2009/03/ephemera-2009-7.html).
 Also quoted in [GoodReads](https://www.goodreads.com/quotes/366635-there-are-two-novels-that-can-change-a-bookish-fourteen-year).
 Example of a [bait & switch comparison](https://tvtropes.org/pmwiki/pmwiki.php/Main/BaitAndSwitchComparison), or [This is Not That Trope](https://tvtropes.org/pmwiki/pmwiki.php/Main/WellThisIsNotThatTrope).

 "In adolescence, I hated life and was continually on the verge of suicide, from which, however, I was restrained by the desire to know more mathematics."